Renters' Insurance Overview

 Coverage can be obtained that settles claims based on the "actual cash value" of the personal property at the time of loss or that settles claims on a "replacement cost" basis.
 This is something you should discuss with your agent.

-Replacement cost pays for the cost of replacing the damaged or destroyed item.
-In the example above, with replacement cost coverage, you could replace the damaged television with a new one without a deduction for depreciation as long as the new one is the same like, kind, and quality of the damaged one.
-If you have replacement cost coverage but elect not to replace a damaged or destroyed item, the insurance company will only pay the actual cash value for the item.
+Replacement Cost pays for the cost of replacing the damaged or destroyed item.
+In the example above, with replacement cost coverage, you could replace the damaged television with a new one without a deduction for depreciation if the new one is of the same kind and quality of the damaged one.
+If you have replacement cost coverage but elect not to replace a damaged or destroyed item, the insurer will likely only pay the actual cash value for the item.

-"Additional living expense" covers the excess expenses of an insured that must live elsewhere due to a loss to the residence where their insured personal property is located.
-In many instances, coverage is provided if a civil authority prohibits you from use of the "residence premises" as a result of direct damage to neighboring premises by a covered peril.
-Additional living expense pays only reasonable "excess" expenses until the property is habitable.
+"Additional Living Expense" covers the excess expenses of an insured who must live elsewhere due to a loss to their residence.
+In many instances, coverage is also provided if a civil authority prohibits you from using the "residence premises" as a result of direct damage to neighboring premises by a covered peril.
+Additional Living Expense pays only reasonable "excess" expenses until the property is habitable.

-As an example, let's say your family normally spends $200.00 a week for groceries.
+As an example, if your family normally spends $200.00 a week for groceries.
 As a result of the damage to your kitchen, you can no longer cook so all your meals are eaten out.
 The cost of eating out for your family averaged $400.00 a week.
-The insurance company should pay the difference between the amount you normally spent for groceries and the amount it cost to eat out which is $200.00.
+The insurer would pay the difference between the amount you normally spend for groceries and the amount it costs to eat out, which is $200.00.

 The additional living expense must normally be incurred prior to reimbursement.
-Obtaining reimbursement for additional living expenses is always contingent on providing the insurance company with receipts.
+Obtaining reimbursement for additional living expenses is always contingent on providing the insurer with receipts.
 Be sure to save all receipts, regardless of the amount.

 Payment will be for the shortest time required to repair or replace the damage or, if you permanently relocate, the shortest time required for your household to settle elsewhere.

-"Fair Rental Value" provides coverage for the fair rental value of the "residence premises" rented to others or held for rental by you when it is made unfit to live in due to a covered loss.
-Please note, the insurance company will not reimburse expenses that do not continue while it is not fit to live in.
+"Fair Rental Value" provides coverage if you are a landlord, and the residential property becomes temporarily inhabitable by your tenants due to a covered loss.
+This coverage would help replace the loss of rents.
+Please note, the insurer will not reimburse expenses that do not continue while it is not fit to live in.

-Liability/Coverage E: Coverage E covers the insured for amounts they become legally liable to pay due to bodily injury or property damage of others, including the cost of defense.
-The insurance company's duty to settle or defend ends when the policy limit is exhausted.
+Liability/Coverage E: Coverage E covers an insured for amounts they become legally liable to pay due to bodily injury or property damage of others, including the cost of defense.
+This would not include any property damage or bodily injury to you or any of the other insureds on the policy.
+This coverage would only be applicable if the property damage or the bodily injury is not intended or expected.

 The location of the property: The city, county, zip code can be used to establish the territory.